-Another fun aspect of Minecraft is that the game encourages users to customize their experiences.
-Minecraft allows users to transform the look of their worlds, change the behaviors of in-game characters, and even add code to make more interesting and custom modifications.
+Another fun aspect of Minecraft is that the game encourages users to customize their experiences by allowing them to transform the look of their worlds, change the behaviors of in-game characters, and even add code to make more interesting and custom modifications.

 In this article, we’ll delve into Minecraft modding and how kids can benefit from applying their coding skills while playing Minecraft.

 What is Modding and Why Should You Care?

 Modding is jargon for modifying or altering Minecraft in some way.
 For example, if you want a block in Minecraft to look like a magic carpet and float like one, you can do that.
 There are many kinds of mods with varying levels of complexity.
 Superficial changes like making rainbow-colored chickens can be done with no coding, while deeper changes that govern the behavior of actors or even generate worlds procedurally can be done with code.

 Players love mods as a way to express themselves among the community.
 As they build mods and add-ons for Minecraft, they’ll learn to code, think critically, and write programs.
 They will see coding as a tool they can use to bring anything in their imagination to life.

 Since coding is the primary method that kids use to make mods in Minecraft, kids learn and apply programming fundamentals like repetition, conditionals, functions, and variables to make mods and games that they can show off and play with their friends.
 Kids are incredibly motivated to learn to mod because it allows them to do so much more in Minecraft and truly customize worlds to be their own.